1.

 C .
 Continue therapy

 D .
-Switch to Nivolumab + Relatlimab
+Switch therapy to Nivolumab + RelatlimabÂ

 E .
-Add Dacarbazine to Ipilimumab
+Switch therapy to Lifileucel

 Your Answer : Option